ByteMeDirk/distributed-computing-data-engineer/pyspark-hdfs-dockercluster/README.md

-Certainly!
-I'll create a README file based on your successful HDFS setup using Docker Compose.
-This README will guide others through replicating your configuration.

 # HDFS Cluster Setup with Docker Compose

 This project demonstrates how to set up a Hadoop Distributed File System (HDFS) cluster using Docker Compose.
 It's